The Electronic Cigarette Glossary

 Analog Cigarettes - used to refer to "old fashioned" cigarettes.
 See Analog for details.

 ASH: Action on Smoking and Health.
 Along with their allies, the American Stop Smoking Society, the organisation opposes the electronic cigarette.
-However, ASH UK cautiously supports the device, as ASH New Zealand.
+However, ASH UK cautiously supports the device, as does ASH New Zealand.

 Atomiser (US: Atomizer): electronic component that turns the nicotine solution contained within the e-cigarette into vapour.
 See Atomizer for details.